tylerzak/configure-vpn/README.md

 </p>

 <h1>VPN - Prerequisites and Installation</h1>
-This tutorial covers the prerequisites and installation process for setting up and using a VPN..<br />
+This tutorial covers the prerequisites and installation process for setting up and using a VPN.<br />

 <h2>Environments and Technologies Used</h2>